Join millions of Canadians who have already trusted Loans Canada

 Consumer Proposal

-A consumer proposal is a legal agreement made between you and your creditors to pay back a portion of your debt.
-This government-regulated program is facilitated by a Licensed Insolvency Trustee (LIT).
-It typically results in a significant reduction in overall debt.
-This is done by either making debt payments more affordable or by reducing interest costs.
-The new payment amount that your trustee negotiates on your behalf is based largely on your income and assets.
+A consumer proposal is a legal agreement between you and your creditors to pay back a portion of your debt.
+This government-regulated program is managed by a Licensed Insolvency Trustee (LIT).
+It typically results in a significant reduction in overall debt by lowering payments or reducing interest costs.

 Bankruptcy